Stand with Ukraine flag

 Basic MQTT authentication

 Next, we will explore how to change the device credentials and how clients can connect to the device using these credentials.
-Several options are available:
+Let’s consider several options:

 Authentication based on Client ID only.

-For this purpose, you should populate only client ID in the device credentials.
+To enable this, only the client ID needs to be populated in the device credentials.
 MQTT clients will be able to connect if they specify correct client ID.

 Let’s review a simple command to publish telemetry readings using only MQTT client ID to the ThingsBoard.
 The command is using plain MQTT without TLS: